-AMLE 5: Candidates . meet the varying abilities and learning styles of all young adolescents. iderstand the major concepts, principles, theories, and research related to working mily and community members, and they use that knowledge to maximize the learning of all , The and community members, and they use that knowledge to maximize the learning of an young adolescents. and a second classes of the Deilder Calender of Community Defensional MCD DO. #2.
-F ocate and Classroom Community Builder; School and Community Professional; MGP PO: #3, 5, 9 IV A: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that demonstrates the considers adaptations and accommodations for a broad range of individual, cultural, and ability to plan and linguistic differences while, simultaneously, maintaining a community of learners.
+AMLE 5: Candidates meet the varying abilities and learning styles of all young adolescents.
+AMLE 6: Candidates understand the major concepts, principles, theories, and research related to working collaboratively with family and community members, and they use that knowledge to maximize the learning of all young adolescents.
+WCU CF: Diversity Adv ocate and Classroom Community Builder; School and Community Professional; MGP PO: #3, 5, 9 IV A: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that demonstrates the considers adaptations and accommodations for a broad range of individual, cultural, and ability to plan and linguistic differences while, simultaneously, maintaining a community of learners.
 Examples implement demonstrate the ability to plan for family communication related to instruction.
 Examples instruction that include at least three content areas, two ranges (4-6, 7-8), varied approaches to adaptation includes adaptations and accommodation, and at least one approach to family communication. and Solid/Sound: Examples demonstrate the ability to plan and implement instruction that accommodations. considers adaptations and accommodations for a broad range of differences.
 Examples Candidate demonstrate the ability to plan for family communication related to instruction.
 Examples demonstrates the include at least three content areas, two ranges (4-6, 7-8), more than one approach to ability to plan for adaptation and accommodation and at least one approach to family communication. family Acceptable: Examples demonstrate the ability to plan and implement instruction that communication. considers adaptations and accommodations for a range of differences.
 Examples demonstrate the ability to plan for family communication related to instruction.
 Examples include at least two content areas and ranges (4-6, 7-8), more than one approach to adaptation and/or accommodation and one approach to family communication.
 Emerging/ Needs Development: Candidate needs to demonstrate the ability to plan and implement instruction that (a) considers adaptations and accommodations for a range of differences and (b) includes family communication.
-AMIE 5: Candidatos . meet the varying abilities and learning styles of all young adolescents.
-AIVILL J. Calluluates .
-There the varying abilities and learning styles of all young addrestents.
+AMLE 5: Candidates meet the varying abilities and learning styles of all young adolescents

+AMLE 5: Candidates . . . meet the varying abilities and learning styles of all young adolescents.